General Information for Professional Master of Education (NUI) - PME

 Independent Appeals Committee

-The Professional Master of Education (NUI) Applications Centre has an Independent Appeals Committee to which recourse may be had by applicants who believe that they have been treated unfairly and whose complaints have not been resolved by the Professional Master of Education (NUI) Applications Centre.
-Appeals must be submitted within 14 days of receipt of notification at the offer stage and should be addressed to: The Secretary, Professional Master of Education (NUI) Applications Centre Appeals Committee, 1 Courthouse Square, Galway.
+Postgraduate Applications Centre (PAC) has an Independent Appeals Committee to which recourse may be had by applicants who believe that they have been treated unfairly and whose complaints have not been resolved by the Postgraduate Applications Centre (PAC).
+Appeals must be submitted within 14 days of receipt of notification at the offer stage and should be addressed to: The Secretary, Postgraduate Applications Centre Appeals Committee, 1 Courthouse Square, Galway.
 They should be made in writing, accompanied by appropriate supporting documentation and they should be signed by the appellant.
 An appeals fee of €64 is applicable, refundable ONLY if the appeal is successful.

 The PAC/PME system does not allow for deferrals.

-Applicants should be very clearly aware that, in completing the Form, they accept all the directions and conditions set out in it and on the website.
-Please note that from September 2014 the duration of this course will be 2 years fulltime.
+Applicants should be very clearly aware that, in completing the Online Form, and accompanying documentation, they accept all the directions and conditions set out in same and on the website.
+All of the Professional Master in Education (NUI) programmes are 2 years fulltime in duration.

 Defective Information: WARNING

 The institutions participating in the System reserve the right not to consider applications, and to cancel any offers of places, in cases where requested information has not been supplied in FULL or where falsified or misleading information has been supplied.